 By far the largest and most widespread use of americium-241 is as a component in household and industrial smoke detectors, where a small amount is used in an ionization chamber inside the detector.

 Americium-241 is the only isotope of americium to have widespread commercial use.
 It is the radiation source for a number of applications:

 - fluid-density gauges

 - distance-sensing devices, all of which utilize its gamma radiation.

 A mixture of americium-241 and beryllium provides a neutron source for industrial devices that monitor product quality.
 Two examples are devices for nondestructive testing of machinery and gauges for measuring the thickness of glass and other products.

 How does americium-241 get into the environment?

 Most americium-241 in the environment originates from the atmospheric testing of nuclear weapons during the 1950's and 1960's.
 The exposure to an individual from americium-241, and other long-lived radionuclides is very, very small.
 Facilities that produce weapons and manufacture smoke detectors are minor sources of Americium-241 contamination.
 Americium-241 may also enter the environment if industrial americium sources (many of which are portable) are lost or stolen, and subsequently broken open, or melted in a steel mill.
-Also, when household smoke detectors are discarded, they go directly to municipal landfills, including

 How does americium-241 change in the environment?